andygodish/wikijs-storage/longhorn/installation-requirements.md

 - Unable to use a TTY - input is not a terminal or the right kind of file
 	- outputted when running the verification script
   - [Stackoverflow Reference](https://stackoverflow.com/questions/60826194/kubectl-exec-fails-with-the-error-unable-to-use-a-tty-input-is-not-a-terminal)
+  	- When the flags -it are used with kubectl exec, it enables the TTY interactive mode.
+Given the error that you mentioned, it seems that some services dont allocate a TTY.

 ## Installing open-iscsi